manymoments/manymoments.github.io/_posts/2019-12-07-asynchrony-uncommitted-lower-bound.md

     Since $Y \xrightarrow{e'} Y' \xrightarrow{e} Z'$ is 0-committed then  $Y \xrightarrow{e'} Y' \xrightarrow{e} Z' \stackrel{\sigma}{\rightsquigarrow} D''$ must be 0-committed.

     For parties other than $p$, $D'$ and $D''$ are indistinguishable.
-This is contradiction.
+This is a contradiction.

 This completes the proof of Lemma 2, and that completes the proof of the FLP Theorem.

 ####Discussion

-We started from an uncommitted configuration (Lemma 1) and then showed that we can extend this infinitely many times and do this while eventually delivering every pending message   (Lemma 2).
+We started from an uncommitted configuration (Lemma 1) and then showed that we could extend this infinitely many times and do this while eventually delivering every pending message   (Lemma 2).

-This proof is non-constructive, it shows that an infinite execution must exist.
-Using randomization, there are protocols that are *almost surly terminating* (the probability measure of terminating is one).
-In fact there exists protocols that terminate in an expected constant number of rounds.
+This proof is non-constructive; it shows that an infinite execution must exist.
+Using randomization, there are protocols that are *almost surely terminating* (the probability measure of terminating is one).
+In fact, there exist protocols that terminate in an expected constant number of rounds.
 More on that in later posts.